Our Best Mount

 While dashcam.bike is compatible with a wide range of mounts, our branded mount works better than anything else we’ve tested.
 It’s secure, easy to install, and has a wide tilt angle so you can easily tilt your phone up to glance at Maps, then back down to continue recording.

 What’s important in a mount?

-- No Straps: We no longer recommend mounts that you have to “strap” into your phone.
-These make it hard to attach and detach your phone, and they often block the camera.
+- No Straps: Straps make it hard to attach and detach your phone, and they often block the camera.

 - Doesn’t block camera: The app always records with the widest-angle lens you have, so make sure the mount doesn’t block that camera.

 All mounts we recommend are compatible with Swappable PopSockets - but you will need to remove the PopSocket for your phone to fit.
 You can buy a Swappable PopSocket on Amazon for $10 to $15.